Pellaea nana

-Pellaea nana, known as dwarf sickle fern, is a fern species in the subfamily Cheilanthoideae of the family Pteridaceae.
-It grows in eastern Australia, in rainforest or moist eucalyptus forest, often on rocks, cliffs and large boulders.
-Also found growing on Lord Howe Island.
+Pellaea nana, known as dwarf sickle fern, is a species of fern in the subfamily Cheilanthoideae of the family Pteridaceae.
+It grows in eastern Australia, including Lord Howe Island, in rainforest or moist eucalyptus forest, often on rocks, cliffs and large boulders.
 The original specimen was collected by Allan Cunningham at the Brisbane River.
 In the state of Victoria, this plant is considered rare.
-The specific epithet nana is derived from the Latin word nanus meaning dwarf (it is a small plant).
+The specific epithet nana is derived from the Latin word nanus meaning dwarf.